-In the third set of numerical experiments let us compare the performances of MM-SR1 versus BFGS from CONMIN [Shanno and Phua, 1976].
+In the second set of numerical experiments let us compare the performances of MM-SR1gen versus BFGS from CONMIN [35].
 CONMIN package includes two optimization algorithms: a BFGS preconditioned conjugate gradient one and a variant of the BFGS quasi-Newton algorithm.
-Figure 3 shows the performance profiles of these algorithms for solving 800 unconstrained optimization problems from our collection with the number of variables in the range [100, 1000].
+Figure 2 shows the performance profiles of these algorithms for solving 800 unconstrained optimization problems from our collection with the number of variables in the range [100, 1000].

-Fig. 3.
-Memory-less SR1 versus BFGS from CONMIN, range [100, 1000]
+Fig. 2.
+MM-SR1gen versus BFGS from CONMIN, range [100, 1000]

-Obviously, MM-SR1 is more efficient and more robust than BFGS from CONMIN, one of the best implementation of this quasi-Newton method.
-Observe that subject to the CPU computing time MM-SR1 was faster in 532 problems, while BFGS from CONMIN was faster only in 48 problems.
+Obviously, MM-SR1gen is more efficient and more robust than BFGS from CONMIN, one of the best implementation of this quasi-Newton method.
+Observe that subject to the CPU computing time MM-SR1 was faster in 664 problems, while BFGS from CONMIN was faster only in 9 problems.
 The BFGS from CONMIN is a variable metric method with initial scaling which approximately needs $n^2/2+11n/2$ double precision words of working storage.
-In comparison MM-SR1 requires approximately 6n double precision words of working storage.
+In comparison MM-SR1gen requires approximately 6n double precision words of working storage.
 BFGS requires more memory and involves a greater computational effort.
-It is worth showing the performances of MM-SR1 and of BFGS from CONMIN for solving the problem Freudenstein & Roth with n = 1000 variables.
-BFGS from CONMIN gives a solution for which $f(x^) = 24492.126839$ , in 20 iterations, 21 evaluations of the function and its gradient and 0.44 seconds.
-On the other hand, MM-SR1 gives a solution with the same value of the minimizing function, but in 6 iterations, 19 evaluations of the function and its gradient and 0 seconds.
 We emphasize that at every iteration BFGS from CONMIN update an approximation to the Hessian by accumulating the information from the previous iterations.
-On the other hand memory-less MM-SR1 algorithm at every iteration update the identity matrix (see (12)).
-Obviously, MM-SR1 doesn't accumulate the information from iteration to iteration when updating the approximation to the Hessian.
-However, MM-SR1 is way more efficient and more robust than BFGS from CONMIN.
+On the other hand memory-less MM-SR1gen algorithm at every iteration update the identity matrix (see (16) or (17) for the inverse Hessian updating).
+Obviously, MM-SR1gen doesn't accumulate the information from iteration to iteration when updating the approximation to the Hessian.
+However, MM-SR1gen having a very simple updating formula is way more efficient and more robust than BFGS from CONMIN.

-In the last set of numerical experiments let us present comparisons between MM-SR1 and MM-BFGS algorithms for solving five applications from the MINPACK-2 test problem collection [Averick, Carter, Moré, & Xue, 1992].
+In the last set of numerical experiments let us present comparisons between MM-SR1gen and MM-BFGS algorithms for solving five applications from the MINPACK-2 test problem collection [5].
 MINPACK-2 contains applications from different fields, such as: elasticity, fluid dynamics, combustion, lubrication, molecular conformation, nondestructive testing, chemical kinetics, etc. Table 1, presents the applications considered in our numerical experiments, as well as the values of their parameters.
 The infinite-dimensional version of these problems is transformed into a finite element approximation by triangulation.
 Thus a finite-dimensional minimization problem is obtained whose variables are the values of the piecewise linear function at the vertices of the triangulation.
 The discretization steps are nx = 200 and ny = 200, thus obtaining minimization problems with $nx \times ny = 40,000$ variables.